 iLEAP’s partnership with WWU spans both our distance programs (GLA) and in-person programs (Global Leadership Abroad).
 WWU has designed a special English Course for GLA students called English for Transformational Leadership through their Intensive English Program (IEP).

-iLEAP is happy to offer English language support through our partnership with Western Washington University.
-Details on a specially designed ESL course (English for Transformational Leadership) for GLA participants will be available soon and posted on this website.
+Yes! iLEAP is excited to offer English language support through our partnership with Western Washington University.
+English for Transformational Leadership will help improve your English skills in preparation for any GLA course.

 All our courses currently offer Japanese as an English-hybrid option.
 We are working to develop courses in other languages, including in Spanish, German, and Italian.